Setting up a UserGate proxy server

 usergate-network

-using the NetworkService/Create gRPC API call or the create REST API method for the Network resource. - Create a subnet named
+, use the NetworkService/Create gRPC API call or the create REST API method for the Network resource. - To create the

 usergate-subnet-ru-central1-d